yunnet/k8sClient/README.md

     3. Kubectl

 # Installation and Run
-Use target directory script to build and test sources
+Use target directory script to build and test sources, code coverage would be available in
+***backend/target/site/jacoco/index.html*** file
 ```#!bash
 $ ./runner.sh test
 ```